EERE has requirements and best practices for developing and delivering electronic newsletters.

 - Test the template designs in as many email clients as possible before sending to your list.

 - Include easy-to-use unsubscribe instructions in every message, and test them to assure that they work.
+The standard EERE GovDelivery template includes these links in the footer space.
 The unsubscribe process must be easy and transparent; do not make users go through multiple steps to unsubscribe.
 Once users unsubscribe, do not make them confirm their intent to unsubscribe.

-- In the email confirming a user's new subscription, include information on the electronic mailing and on how to unsubscribe from the list.
+- In the email confirming a user's new subscription, include information on the newsletter and how to unsubscribe from the list.

 - Do not use an "opt-out" subscription process.
-That is, if users are providing their email or mailing address for any reason, do not include a check box or form that is automatically filled in to subscribe the user, forcing them to change it if they don't want the electronic mailings.
+That is, if users are providing their email or mailing address for any reason, do not include a check box or form that is automatically filled in, forcing them to change it if they don't want to receive email.
 A subscribe option can be provided on any Web page, but the user must actively check a box or fill out a form in order to subscribe.

-- If signups for multiple lists are included on one website, the recommended practice is to provide one page to manage the multiple subscriptions.
+- If signups for multiple lists are included on one website, provide one page to manage the multiple subscriptions.
 This is typically called a "Manage Your Subscriptions" or "Manage Your Profile" page.

 - Allow subscribers to access the page by entering their email address.
 You can also give the user the option of creating a password, in which case you must include options for changing a password and a way to retrieve a password if the user forgets it.
 If the "manage" page is password-protected, there should be a way to unsubscribe without using the "manage" page.